matthews-p/RegexCOM/README.md

 be adequate, but for users looking for features that exist in the .NET Framework implementation but not the VBScript implementation, this DLL is an option.

+Comments and suggestions are welcome, but please be kind to this relative newbie.